HSarfaraz/Interview-Preparation/HR-Questions/README.md

 -  RESULT: Three months down the line and the output of the team had creased so much that we were able to take on more projects and tasks for the company.
 We became one of the best performing departments in the organization later that year which I put solely down to the fact that we started using tried and tested systems.

+## Tell me about a time when you had multiple options for solving a difficult problem?

 ### <img src="tip.png" width="30" align="left"/> Tips
 -  Give a previous difficult work situation you were in that demonstrates you are a DETER- MINED, positive and resilient person.
 -  In your answer, show you are someone, who always puts the needs of you team first.
 -  Show you are not afraid to tackle difficult situations professionally.

 #### Answer 1:

+“When I first started work in a previous role, I was taking part in a team meet-ing.
+One of the more senior members of the team kept dismissing my ideas and my suggestions.
+Every time I put forward an idea, he dismissed it, which I found uncomfortable.
+During the meeting he did this on no fewer than three separate occasions, so I de-cided to tackle it.
+It was a difficult situation because I am the type of person who doesn''t like conflict, but I was determined to make sure my ideas and suggestions were listened to.
+I spoke to my work colleague in private after the meeting and I gave him exam-ples of where he was dismissing my suggestions.
+I asked him why he felt the need to do this.
+He was taken aback by my comments and he apologized straight away before ensuring me it wouldn't happen again From that day onwards, I felt more involved in the team meetings, and I actually ended up becoming good friends with my work colleague in and out of the work

 #### Answer 2:

+“I was working as part of a team on an important project for a client and we had a strict deadline to work towards.
+Part way through the project the client started making changes to the project specifi-cation which could potentially push back the project finishing time.
+This was a difficult situation to be in because it was going to be hard for us to implement the requested changes and still finish the project on time.

+I decided to speak to the client to negotiate a longer project finishing time.
+I ex-plained how it was important to maintain high standards whilst working on the pro-ject, and to achieve our objectives we would need an additional 7-days.
+The client appreciated my honesty and the explanation I gave for the increased deadline, and he agreed to the project extension.”

+## Tell me about a time when you received criticism that you thought was un-fair.

 ### <img src="tip.png" width="30" align="left"/> Tips
 The interviewer wants to see if you are somebody who accepts feedback from others, because if you do, you will be the type of person who will continually grow and improve within in their team.